DarshithaG/ACMW-Jump-Project/docs/profile.md

 ## About Me

 I am pursuing my first year of electronics and computer engineering at Birla Institute of Technology and Science, Dubai, UAE.Dance is my form of self-expression, while books serve as a gateway.
+A curious mind with a passion for exploring new ideas.

 ## Skills